All pre-orders and backordered products will ship fall 2024

 There are recipes – goodness yes, recipes abound! – but we have an open relationship.
 That is to say, there is very little measuring going on, there are plenty of ingredient substitutions, and, as a result, the children have no idea that today’s chicken pot pie might – in another household – be expected to taste like the one they were served several weeks ago.

 It’s a beautiful thing!
 There are failures, I will not lie.
 A certain vegan cauliflower curry prepared during the first trimester of my second pregnancy comes to mind (shocker!).
-But a dozen years in, I’m settling into a routine of success born of practice, practice, practice and some go-to culinary habits.
+But year20 s in, I’m settling into a routine of success born of practice, practice, practice and some go-to culinary habits.
 I sat down and brainstormed all of my maple-related habits today and – glory be – I have at least ten!
 That’s blog-worthy, people!

 So here are ten ways I use maple without thinking about it.
 And a warning to the chemists, a.k.a. bakers, out there – brace yourselves, there’s going to be a whole lot of “to taste!”